estebanmate/similar-product-api/README.md

 Check that mocks are working with a sample request to
     [http://localhost:3001/product/1/similarids](http://localhost:3001/product/1/similarids)

-Check that similarproducts are working with a sample request to
+Check that similar-products-api are working with a sample request to
     [http://localhost:5000/product/1/similar](http://localhost:5000/product/1/similar)

 To execute the test run: